As part of the Research Coproduction element of the N8 PRP we will annually make a call for bids to our Small Grants.

 The objective of this research is therefore to bring together interdisciplinerary experts from national and local law enforcement, academia, the Crown Prosecution Service, private industry and the financial sector in order to explore and comment upon the various challenges that cryptocurrecncies, such as Bitcoins, create for the police.

-Mapping the contours of human trafficking
+Mapping the contours of modern slavery

 (University of Manchester, Greater Manchester Police and University of Leeds)